 If you’ve had success getting your sanctuary established, you’re providing appropriate care for your residents, you’ve opened up to the public, and you’re ready to make your organization and its programs more effective, visitor surveys are one of the most important tools that you can leverage for optimizing impact.

-Gathering information about your visitors, their demographics, and whether your organization has caused an impact on their views can help you more effectively plan and organize your education, outreach, fundraising, and events efforts in a variety of ways.
+Gathering information about your visitors, their demographics, and whether your organization has caused an impact on their views can help you more effectively plan and organize your education, An activity or campaign to share information with the public or a specific group.
+Typically used in reference to an organization’s efforts to share their mission., fundraising, and events efforts in a variety of ways.

 Data To Consider Capturing

-The key categories of data that can be easily leveraged for your sanctuary’s benefit include visitor demographics, their existent and changed viewpoints regarding farmed animals, and their attitudes toward your sanctuary.
+The key categories of data that can be easily leveraged for your sanctuary’s benefit include visitor demographics, their existent and changed viewpoints regarding A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies., and their attitudes toward your sanctuary.
 These broad categories can be captured anonymously by simple questions on a brief, user-friendly survey.